wkhere/stackless/Doc/library/bdb.rst

       * If it must be ignored the next N times.
       * The breakpoint hit count.

+      .. versionadded:: 3.2

+   .. method:: bpprint(out=None)

+      Print the output of :meth:`bpformat` to the file *out*, or if it is ``None``, to standard output.

-.. class:: Bdb()
+.. class:: Bdb(skip=None)

-   The :class:`Bdb` acts as a generic Python debugger base class.
+   The :class:`Bdb` class acts as a generic Python debugger base class.

    This class takes care of the details of the trace facility; a derived class should implement user interaction.
 The standard debugger class (:class:`pdb.Pdb`) is an example.

+   The *skip* argument, if given, must be an iterable of glob-style module name patterns.
+The debugger will not step into frames that originate in a module that matches one of these patterns.
+Whether a frame is considered to originate in a certain module is determined by the ``__name__`` in the frame globals.

+   .. versionadded:: 3.1
+      The *skip* argument.

    The following methods of :class:`Bdb` normally don't need to be overridden.